FMITECHLLC/Pairs_Trading/README.md

 # Pairs_Trading
-A research project om pairs trading to venture into profitable strategies using different pairs filter paradigms
+A research project on pairs trading to venture into profitable strategies using different pairs filter paradigms